amusingimpala75/macpaperd/readme.md

    - [x] `createDb` is fine
    - [ ] `copyFromOld` currently only copies one display and shows a warning, we'll just have to make a small change for that
    - [ ] `addData`, `insertPreference`, and `insertSpaceData` all need more thought to support multiple displays.
-- [ ] Be daemon instead of just command
+- [ ] Be daemon instead of just a command
 - [ ] Configuration file
 - [ ] Automatically detect changes to the relevant files
 - [ ] Write up proper documentation of `desktoppicture.db`.